oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 	* `ords_version` - The Oracle REST Data Services (ORDS) version.
 *`are_primary_whitelisted_ips_used` - This field will be null if the Autonomous Database is not Data Guard enabled or Access Control is disabled.
 It's value would be `TRUE` if Autonomous Database is Data Guard enabled and Access Control is enabled and if the Autonomous Database uses primary IP access control list (ACL) for standby.
 It's value would be `FALSE` if Autonomous Database is Data Guard enabled and Access Control is enabled and if the Autonomous Database uses different IP access control list (ACL) for standby compared to primary.
 * `autonomous_container_database_id` - The Autonomous Container Database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `autonomous_maintenance_schedule_type` - The maintenance schedule type of the Autonomous Database on shared Exadata infrastructure.
+The EARLY maintenance schedule of this Autonomous Database follows a schedule that applies patches prior to the REGULAR schedule.The REGULAR maintenance schedule of this Autonomous Database follows the normal cycle.
 * `available_upgrade_versions` - List of Oracle Database versions available for a database upgrade.
 If there are no version upgrades available, this list is empty.
 * `backup_config` - Autonomous Database configuration details for storing [manual backups](https://docs.cloud.oracle.com/iaas/Content/Database/Tasks/adbbackingup.htm) in the [Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) service.
 	* `manual_backup_bucket_name` - Name of [Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) bucket to use for storing manual backups.